ashkren/RAG-paper-analysis/README.md

 ## Impact

-- **Novel Hybrid Architecture:** First end-to-end system combining learned retrieval with seq2seq generation, using both parametric (model weights) and non-parametric (retrieved documents) memory.
+- **Novel Hybrid Architecture:** First end-to-end system combining learned retrieval with seq2seq generation.
+Built on prior work in open-domain QA (ORQA, REALM) and neural generation (BART, T5) to create a unified parametric and non-parametric memory framework using encoder-decoder models.
 - **Domain-Specific Adaptation:** By utilizing domain-specific documents, RAG can generate accurate answers for specialized areas without retraining.
 - **Reduced Hallucinations & Improved Interpretability:** Grounded generation in retrieved documents leads to more factual, specific outputs and provides visible sources.
 - **Foundation for Modern AI:** Set the standard for hybrid parametric/non-parametric models; inspired ChatGPT browsing, Perplexity AI, enterprise solutions, and advanced variants like multi-modal and agentic RAG.